Author-Date: Sample Citations

 In-text citation

-For books consulted online, include a URL or the name of the database in the reference list entry.
-For other types of e-books, name the format.
-If no fixed page numbers are available, cite a section title or a chapter or other number in the text, if any (or simply omit).
+To cite a book consulted online, include either a URL or the name of the database in the reference list entry.
+For downloadable ebook formats, name the format; if no fixed page numbers are available, cite a section title or a chapter or other number in the text (or simply omit).
+For citing a place rather than a publisher for books published before 1900 (as in the Moby-Dick example below), see CMOS 14.31.

 Reference list entries (in alphabetical order)